BrenoFariasdaSilva/Worked-Example-Miner/README.md

 Each directory in this repository has its own README.md file explaining its purpose.
 Please refer to individual README files for more details.

 - **PyDriller:** This Python library excels in mining software repositories.
-Within Worked Example Miner, PyDriller is harnessed to navigate through the commit tree of a repository, facilitating the execution of CK at every commit, thereby ensuring a comprehensive analysis across the development timeline.
+Within Worked-Example-Miner, PyDriller is harnessed to navigate through the commit tree of a repository, facilitating the execution of CK at every commit, thereby ensuring a comprehensive analysis across the development timeline.
 This directory will contains two main files: `code_metrics.py` and `metrics_changes.py`.
 The `code_metrics.py` file is responsible for extracting the CK metrics from the Java repositories, as well as generating commit diff files and a commit hashes list file.
 In the other hand, the `metrics_changes.py` file is responsible for reading the generated ck metrics files and generate the metrics statistics, linear regressions, detecting substantial changes, and identifying refactoring types.

 - **RefactoringMiner:** This directory contains the RefactoringMiner tool, which specializes in detecting refactorings in Java repositories.
-By integrating RefactoringMiner into Worked Example Miner, we can identify and analyze refactorings that contribute to code evolution, highlighting changes that enhance code quality and maintainability.
+By integrating RefactoringMiner into Worked-Example-Miner, we can identify and analyze refactorings that contribute to code evolution, highlighting changes that enhance code quality and maintainability.
 This directory will contains two main files: `metrics_evolution_refactorings.py` and `repositories_refactorings.py`.
 The `metrics_evolution_refactorings.py` file is responsible for generating the refactorings files for the selected files in the Java repositories.
 The `repositories_refactorings.py` file is responsible for generating the refactorings file for the selected repositories in the Java repositories.

 - **Gemini:** This directory contains the `gemini.py` python code that interacts with the Google Gemini API.
-By integrating Gemini into Worked Example Miner, we can give some of the data and metadata generated by the CK tool and RefactoringMiner to the Google Gemini API in order to analyze, for example, if the given examples refined by our heuristic are good examples for educational purposes.
+By integrating Gemini into Worked-Example-Miner, we can give some of the data and metadata generated by the CK tool and RefactoringMiner to the Google Gemini API in order to analyze, for example, if the given examples refined by our heuristic are good examples for educational purposes.
 Actually, this integration makes this a general purpose analysis tool, as the data and metadata generated by CK is only restricted by Java repositories, the analysis generated by Gemini only depends on the existance of the data and metadata generated by PyDriller (integrates CK) and/or RefactoringMiner.
 So, in order to expand the analysis of Gemini to other contexts other than Distributed Systems, all you need to do is change the context given in the `start_context` variable in the `Gemini/gemini.py` file.

-By leveraging the combined strengths of these tools, Worked Example Miner emerges as a powerhouse for Java repository analysis.
+By leveraging the combined strengths of these tools, Worked-Example-Miner emerges as a powerhouse for Java repository analysis.
 It not only facilitates the generation of differential analyses for each commit but also meticulously tracks the historical progression of selected CK metrics at each stage of code development.
 Furthermore, the tool is equipped to conduct linear regression analyses, detect substantial changes, and identify refactoring types cataloged by RefactoringMiner.

-The integration of these capabilities allows Worked Example Miner to produce an array of outputs, from detailed commit diffs to analyses of repository evolution and potential trends.
+The integration of these capabilities allows Worked-Example-Miner to produce an array of outputs, from detailed commit diffs to analyses of repository evolution and potential trends.
 Such comprehensive data is instrumental in pinpointing exemplary candidates for the creation of worked examples, thus enriching educational resources and facilitating a deeper understanding of Java repository dynamics.

-In essence, Worked Example Miner stands as a testament to the synergy of combining specialized tools to achieve a greater understanding of software development practices by the code metrics evolution.
+In essence, Worked-Example-Miner stands as a testament to the synergy of combining specialized tools to achieve a greater understanding of software development practices by the code metrics evolution.
 Through its detailed analyses, educators, researchers, and developers are better equipped to study Java repositories, enabling the cultivation of rich, informative worked examples that highlight best practices and evolutionary insights in software development.

 ## Repositories